cloud-hypervisor/cloud-hypervisor/docs/hotplug.md

 Extra PCI devices can be added and removed from a running Cloud Hypervisor instance.
 This is controlled by making a HTTP API request to the VMM to ask for the additional device to be added, or for the existing device to be removed.

+Note: On AArch64 platform, PCI device hotplug can only be achieved using ACPI.
+Please refer to the [documentation](arm64.md#uefi-booting) for more information.

 To use PCI device hotplug start the VM with the HTTP server.

 ```shell